Factbox - Sanctions imposed on Iran

 -- In 1995, President Bill Clinton issued executive orders preventing U.S. companies from investing in Iranian oil and gas and trading with Iran.
 Tehran has looked for other customers.

--- The same year, Congress passed a law requiring the U.S. government impose sanctions on foreign firms investing more than $20 million (12.75 million pounds) a year in Iran's energy sector.
+-- The same year, Congress passed a law requiring the U.S. government impose sanctions on foreign firms investing more than $20 million a year in Iran's energy sector.

 -- In October 2007, Washington imposed sanctions on three Iranian banks and branded the Revolutionary Guards a proliferator of weapons of mass destruction.
 The Treasury has since added numerous other Iranian banks to its blacklist.